Navy Nurse Corps

 .

-Later, in the spring of 1944, the NNC insignia were replaced by a miniature pin-on rank insignia worn on the right collar side and the new miniature corps insignia (without the NNC letters) worn on the left.
-Additionally, in May 1944, the white stockings were replaced by beige stockings.
+In 1944, the large NNC corps insignia were replaced by a miniature pin-on rank insignia worn on the right collar side and the new miniature corps insignia (without the NNC letters) worn on the left.

 (Revised Version)